Guidance Systems for Breast Biopsy

 The RFID is a small tag with a unique ID number on it.
 It is placed into the breast tissue with a long, thin needle sometime before surgery.
 A handheld reader that uses radio waves is used to find the RFID tag.
 The brand name for this system is called The LOCalizer.

 Your breast will be numbed using a local anesthetic (numbing medicine).
-It may sting, but the pain will quickly go away.
+It may sting for a few moments.
 You will have an imaging test, such as a mammogram or ultrasound to find the mass.
-A needle with the guidance system inside is inserted into the mass.
+A needle with the guidance system inside is placed into the mass.
 The guidance system is pushed into the mass and the needle is removed.
 You will then have another imaging test to make sure it is in the right spot.

 How are they removed?